PetarZec01/BulkyBook/README.md

 # BulkyBook

 This is tutorial project for ASP.NET C# Core MVC <br />
-For database creation EntityFrameworkCore and EntityFrameworkCore.SqlServer was used<br />

 Tutorial link: https://www.youtube.com/watch?v=hZ1DASYd9rk&t=0s<br />

 I built using this tutorial a category crud project.<br />
 Tools used: .NET 6, Visual Studio 2022, SSMS 2018, SQL Server<br />
+For database creation EntityFrameworkCore and EntityFrameworkCore.SqlServer were used.<br />

 <b>1. .NET Core:</b> <br />
 This is the biggest change Microsoft .NET made.
 First introduced Webforms then .NET MVC but it was only runnable on Windows platforms.<br />